 I know what you are thinking: canned tuna?
 This is a food blog, and she is suggesting canned tuna?

 And the answer is yes.
 Yes, I absolutely am.

-Canned tuna is an incredibly easy, healthy, and budget-friendly way to enjoy seafood.
+Canned tuna (just like canned salmon in Salmon Croquettes) is an incredibly easy, healthy, and budget-friendly way to enjoy seafood.
 It’s low in fat, high in protein, and, thanks to recipes like these avocado tuna cakes, it’s delicious too!

 If you feel hesitant about canned tuna, avocado tuna cakes are a great place to start.